Inquisitive bisimulation: Bisimulation invariance

 Towards the assessment of the expressive power of $\FO$ over relevant classes of relational inquisitive models, which are not elementary, we cannot rely on classical compactness arguments.
-Instead we invoke \emph{locality arguments} based on the local nature of first-order logic over relational structures, in terms of \emph{Gaifman distance} (cf.~Definition~\ref{Gaifmandef}).
+Instead we invoke \emph{locality arguments} based on the local nature of first-order logic over relational structures, in terms of \emph{Gaifman distance}.
 In the setting of inquisitive relational models, Gaifman distance is graph distance in the undirected bi-partite graph on the sets $W$ of worlds and $S$ of states with edges between any pair linked by $E$ or $\ee$; the \emph{$\ell$-neighbourhood} $N^\ell(w)$ of a world $w$ consists of all worlds or states at distance up to $\ell$ from $w$ in this sense, and $N^\ell(s)$ is similarly defined.
-It is easy to see that if $\str{M},w$ is a world-pointed relational model and $\ell\neq 0$ is even, the restriction of this model to $N^\ell(w)$, denoted $\str{M}\restr N^\ell(w),w$, is also a world-pointed relational model.
-Note for this that the empty information state $\emptyset$ is always present in $E[u]$ for all worlds $u$ and hence also in $N^\ell(w)$ for $\ell \geq 1$, so that the inquisitive state $\{\emptyset\}$ is assigned to all worlds on the cut-off of $\str{M}\restr N^\ell(w)$.

-But the presence of the empty information state $\emptyset \in S$ might seem to spoil any locality-based arguments because it trivialises the distance measure.
-In fact, the Gaifman diameter of any relational inquisitive model is easily seen to be bounded by $4$, as $\emptyset \in S$ is $E$-related to every world, so that also every information state has distance at most~$2$ from $\emptyset$.
-On the other hand, $\emptyset \in S$ plays a trivial r\^ole not only w.r.t.\ bisimulation, where it only occurs as a dead end, but also w.r.t.\ $\FO$ expressiveness: the relational model $\str{M}$ with $\emptyset$ in its second sort is uniformly $\FO$-interpretable in the structure $\str{M}^\circ$ obtained from $\str{M}$ by dropping $\emptyset$ from the second sort.
-This observation will play a crucial r\^ole in some of the technical arguments based on $\FO$ locality.
+But the presence of the empty information state $\emptyset \in S$ might seem to spoil any locality-based arguments because it trivialises the distance measure in $\str{M}$. \footnote{In fact, the Gaifman diameter of any relational inquisitive model is easily seen to be bounded by $4$, as $\emptyset \in S$ is $E$-related to every world, so that also every information state has distance at most~$2$ from $\emptyset$.} Passage to the essential part $\str{M}^\circ$, however, overcomes this obstacle.
+The empty state plays a trivial r\^ole not just w.r.t.\ bisimulation, where it only occurs as a dead end, but also w.r.t.\ $\FO$ expressiveness: the relational model $\str{M}$ is uniformly quantifier-free $\FO$-interpretable in its essential part $\str{M}^\circ$.
+It follows that $\equiv_q$ between the essential parts of (pointed) relational inquisitive models implies $\equiv_q$ between the actual models. \footnote{Uniform syntactic rewriting provides for every $\phi(x) \in \FO$ a translation $\phi^\circ(x) \in \FO$ of the same quantifier rank such that $\str{M},w \models \phi$ iff $\str{M}^\circ, w \models \phi^\circ$.} So the correspondence in~$(\dagger)$ is compatible with individual levels of $\FO$-equivalence.
+Meaningful locality arguments can therefore be based on $\ell$-neighbourhoods w.r.t.\ essential parts, where Gaifman distance is not trivialised by $\emptyset$.
+If $\str{M}$ is a relational inquisitive model, $w$ a world in $\str{M}$, and $\ell$ an even number, we define \emph{truncation} of $\str{M}$ to depth~$\ell$ as